matijaoe/vue-anu-starter/README.md

 - 😃 Use icons from any icon sets in [Pure CSS](https://github.com/antfu/unocss/tree/main/packages/preset-icons)
 - 🍍 [Pinia](https://pinia.vuejs.org/) - The Vue Store that you will enjoy using
 - 🛠️ [VueUse](https://vueuse.org/) - Collection of essential Vue Composition Utilities
-- 🔮 [Vue Macros](https://vue-macros.sxzz.moe/) - Explore and extend more macros and syntax sugar to Vue
 - 💪🏻 TypeScript
 - 🧹 ESLint / [antfu](https://github.com/antfu/eslint-config)
 - ☁️ Deploy with zero config